Linguistic-Data-Consortium/webtrans24/docs/ecr_and_ecs.md

 #### Registering the task description

-After writing the task description, register the
+After writing the task description, register the task description with ECS.

+TODO: actually write this bit

 ## Create and start service